rapid7/insightconnect-plugins/plugins/salesforce/help.md

 #### Create Record

-This action is used to create a new SObject record
+This action is used to create a new SObject record.

 ##### Input